Micropollutants in watercourses

 Small and medium-sized watercourses particularly affected by pesticide contamination

 Pesticide contamination is most pronounced in small and medium-sized watercourses.
-Pesticides exceed the ecotoxicological limits set in almost all of the watercourses studied in NAWA TREND.
+Pesticides exceed the ecotoxicological limits set in most of these watercourses studied in NAWA TREND.
 In the affected watercourses, sensitive animal and plant species are exposed to excessive risk of harm from these substances.

 Insecticides that already have a harmful effect on aquatic life in minute concentrations (picogram-per-litre range – billionths of a gram) pose a particularly high risk.